dbjwhs/thorac/README.md

 ## The Teaching of Time

 ```
-Time holds us all
-Shorten its hold on you
-Lengthen your hold on it
+Time's iron chains bind every mortal soul,
+Yet wise men learn to make the tyrant kneel.
+Compress each moment—stretch your will's control,
+While lesser minds let precious seconds steal.

+The master sees what fools can never know:
-The master knows it is not time that changes but the soul
+Not time that shifts, but consciousness within.
-Change the body, change the mind
-Change the mind, change the soul
+Transform the flesh—new thoughts begin to flow,
+Reshape the mind—the soul's true work begins.

-Change the soul, and time becomes the servant
+Forge soul anew, and time becomes your slave,
-It continues to hold, but now it serves
+Its ancient grip now serves your deeper will.
+The clock still turns, the hours still engrave
+Their passage—but you choose to move or still.

+Who conquers self conquers eternity,
+Makes a servant of what once held sovereignty.
 ```
 ---